darksideshadow/darksideshadow/README.md

 ## Hello, I'm Bryle!

-I'm a fourth-year undergraduate student pursuing a B.S in Computer Science and a B.A in Philosophy at San Diego State University.
+I'm a fourth-year undergrad pursuing a B.S in Computer Science and a B.A in Philosophy at San Diego State University.

 I'm currently interested in software development, computer systems, and game development.